leonid-shevtsov/formtastic-susy/README.md

 # Formtastic Susy

-I've used Formtastic for quite some time.
+I've known Formtastic for quite some time.
 Now I met Susy.
 Susy was good, but not quite formtastic, so I teached her a few things myself.

 ## More prosaic